March 23, 2025

 Topo Athletic

-Topo Athletic is one of the best brands for lightweight trail running shoes and fast-packing boots with low drop and wide toe boxes—similar to Altra but with more support, a more secure fit, and better durability.
+Topo Athletic is one of the best brands for lightweight hiking boots and trail running shoes with low drop and wide toe boxes.
+The brand is similar to Altra.
+However, more support, a more secure fit, and better durability.
 The "Topo fit" strikes a balance between "natural" hiking footwear and more traditional cushioning and support.
 The American Podiatric Medical Association awarded Topo its Seal of Approval for promoting healthy feet.
 However, Topos are not only popular with podiatrists.
 Topo Athletic is a good brand for thru-hikers, fast packers, low drop fans, and hikers who prefer lightweight footwear with a little stability and support.

 Best Fit